The-Gentleman/PocketDocReact/dev-log.md

 5/12 to do:
-- Call the dispatched function in my componentDidMount []
+- Call the dispatched function in my componentDidMount [X]
 - render that on the dom via PatientList []
+- make the names clickable links []
+- get started on routes []

+5/13
+- render that on the dom via PatientList [X] <----WOOOO!
 - make the names clickable links []
 - get started on routes []